正 定 聚

 By Saying the Name of Boundless Compassion.

 Saying the Name (Namo Amida Butsu 南 无 阿 彌 陀 佛) that embodies the Primal Vow, is the act of true settlement for those whose birth in the Pure Land is absolutely assured.
 It is our spontaneous expression of gratitude; taking refuge in Amida Buddha and the Primal Vow.
-Saying the Name, is the great Practice bestowed by Amida Buddha and fully endowed with His infinite virtues which are equally transferred to us for our going forth to the Pure Land.
+Saying the Name, is the great Practice specially selected by Amida Buddha to reach out to all suffering beings.
+It is fully endowed with the Buddha’s infinite virtues which are equally transferred to us for our going forth to the Pure Land.